Krakenos/Grimoire/README.md

 ### Usage
 Following backends are supported:

-Main API:
 - Aphrodite
+- Tabby
 - KoboldCPP

-Side API:
-- KoboldCPP

-Following instruct presets for LLM's are supported:

-Main API:
-- Alpaca

-Side API:
-- Mistral

-To start a process that will direct summarization prompts to side api use the following command:
+To start a process that will make summarization prompts use the following command:

 Linux
 ```bash